carbon-language/carbon-lang/docs/design/generics/details.md

 In this case, we need some other type to implement an interface parameterized by a generic type parameter.
 The syntax for this case follows the previous case, except now the `.Self` parameter is on the interface to the right of the `is`.
-For example, we might need a type parameter `T` to support implicit conversion from an integer type like `i32`:
+For example, we might need a type parameter `T` to support explicit conversion from an integer type like `i32`:

 ```